Microchimerism: Animal

 Microchimerism occurs in most pairs of twins in cattle.
 In cattle (and other bovines), the placentas of fraternal twins usually fuse and the twins share blood circulation, resulting in exchange of cell lines.
 If the twins are a male–female pair, then XX/XY microchimerism results, and male hormones partially masculinize the heifer (female), creating a martin heifer or freemartin.
 Freemartins appear female, but are infertile and so cannot be used for breeding or dairy production.
 Microchimerism provides a method of diagnosing the condition, because male genetic material can be detected in a blood sample.

 Fetomaternal microchimerism in the brain

-Several studies have identified male DNA in both the human and mouse brains of mothers following pregnancy with a male fetus.
-It has been suggested that the fetal-derived cells can differentiate into those capable of presenting neurotypical immunomarkers on their surface.
-There has been no strong evidence to say microchimerism of the maternal brain leads to disease, however, Parkinson’s disease correlates with a higher incidence of brain microchimeras.
-Alzheimer’s disease studies support nearly the opposite correlation, the more fetal-derived cells present, the lower the chance of the patient having had Alzheimer’s.
+Several studies have identified male DNA in the brains of both humans and mice who have previously been pregnant with a male fetus.
+It has been suggested that the fetal-derived cells can differentiate into those capable of presenting immunomarkers on their surface.
+There has been no strong evidence to say microchimerism of the maternal brain leads to disease; however, Parkinson's disease correlates with a higher incidence of brain microchimeras.
+Alzheimer's disease studies support nearly the opposite correlation: the more fetal-derived cells present, the lower the chance of the patient having had Alzheimer's.